Home

 Farfield Meeting House

 The simple Farfield Meeting House was chosen by Historic England in 2019 as one of 10 faith and belief places in England.
 It is located 2 miles west of Addingham, near Ilkley, on the road to Bolton Abbey.
 It is open all year.
-During the summer months, a half-hour meeting for worship is held on the third Thursday of the month in the afternoon.
+During the summer months, a half-hour meeting for worship is held on the third Thursday of the month in the afternoon (14:30 to 15:15).
 For dates and more information.

 Newsletter